gonzalocasas/arduino-mkr-wan-1300/README.md

 In order to connect, you will need to be in range of a gateway of [The Things Network](https://www.thethingsnetwork.org/).
 Check the [world map](https://www.thethingsnetwork.org/map) to see if your local community already has gateways, and if not, consider installing one!

+While you're there, also make sure you [have an account on The Things Network](https://account.thethingsnetwork.org/register).

 ### Plug the antenna

 Always make sure you have the antenna plugged to your Arduino before powering it up.